Why should you care about stem cell donation?

 Are you under 35?
 Great!
 You are the most viable type of person to become a stem cell donor.

-To join the Australian donor registry, you need to book an appointment to give blood at Lifeblood.
+To join the Australian donor registry, you need to book an appointment to give blood at stem cell donors Australia.

 Once there, tell them that you want to be a stem cell donor, and they will take an additional blood sample.